uranija/JustMusic/README.md

 Creating new activities
 Using explicit Intents to link between activities in your app.
 Using OnClickListeners to add behavior to buttons using Java code.

+You won't need to implement the actual music playing functionality.
+You just need to describe it.
+The goal of this project is to plan for building an app that has the structure of a music playing app to practice app design and the use of explicit intents to navigate around the app.

+Each Activity should contain a TextView that describes the Activity.
+If you decide to mock up the content, or add real content, the reviewer might comment on your work, but it will not be considered to meet the requirements.

+For example, a "Now Playing" Activity should have a TextView that describes the screen.
+It can also contain buttons that move to the Song Detail or Artist Detail Activities.

+Finally, do some research on the technical hurdles and add a potential solution to each screen.
+The solution could be Android libraries or classes, an API on the internet, or code you could plan on writing.
+You do not need to actually implement any functionality.

+The required components for this project are:
+App should have 3 to 6 Activities
+Each Activity contains a TextView explaining the Activity and the buttons that allow the user to change Activity One of those Activities is a Payment Activity.
+For this Activity, find an external library or API that can be used in this situation.
+In the TextView of this activity, describe the library or API and how it can be used.
+Many students ask, why is the Payment Activity required?
+When creating an app, developers commonly rely on existing external libraries or APIs so they don't have to re-write and maintain functionality that already exists.
+Processing payments or logins are common examples.
+As the creator of the Music app, your focus is on creating a smooth music playing experience, so leveraging existing code whose focus is on payments allows you to focus on developing your Music Player rather than developing Payment processing functionality.